 Transportation from Ben Gurion Airport to Jerusalem

-Cabs: There is a cab stand located in Terminal 3 on Level G (ground floor) outside of door 03.
-Price of cabs during the day average around 260 NIS.
+Taxis: There is a taxi stand located in Terminal 3 on Level G (ground floor), outside of door 03.
+Prices of taxis during the day average at around 300 NIS.
 At night the price averages at around 350 NIS.
 There are always available taxis at the airport so there is no reason to stress once you land.

-Shared Taxi (Nesher Sherut): A cheaper, popular alternative is the shared taxi, known locally as a sherut.
-The sherut is a van which leaves from outside the Arrivals Hall and will take you anywhere in Jerusalem.
+Shared Taxi (Nesher Sherut): A popular alternative is the shared taxi, known locally as a “Monit Sherut”.
+The Sherut is a van that leaves from the exit of the Arrivals Hall and will take you anywhere in Jerusalem.
 Just note that most drivers will wait for the taxi to be full before leaving.
-Sheruts run 24/7, cost around 70 NIS and there’s no need to pre-book if you’re travelling from the airport.
+Sheruts run 24/7 and cost approx. 65-75 NIS.
+There’s no need to pre-book if you’re traveling from the airport.

-Train: The train at Ben Gurion Airport is located in Terminal 3.
-After exiting from door 3 on Level G (ground floor), there will be signs that direct you to the Train which is located on Level S. A ticket can be purchased before you enter the platform on Level S. The price is approximately 24 NIS.
+Train: The train station at Ben Gurion Airport is located in Terminal 3.
+After exiting from door 3 on Level G (ground floor), there are signs that direct you to the location on Level S. A ticket can be purchased before you enter the platform on Level S. The price is approximately 24 NIS.
 Trains run every 30 minutes from 5:56 am to 11:33 pm (excluding Friday afternoon to Saturday evening), and will get you to Jerusalem, Tel Aviv, and various other locations.

-Car Rental: Available car rental companies at Ben Gurion Airport.
+Car Rental: There are various available car rental companies at Ben Gurion Airport.

 Transportation from Tel Aviv to Jerusalem

-Buses: Line 405, Egged bus company, from the Tel Aviv Central Bus Station to Jerusalem Central Bus Station in an hour assuming light traffic.
+Buses: Line 405, run by the Egged bus company, takes off from the Tel Aviv Central Bus Station and gets to Jerusalem Central Bus Station in an hour assuming light traffic.
 The cost is approximately 16 NIS.
-View bus schedule here.
+View bus schedules here.

-Line 480, Egged bus company, from Tel Aviv Arlozorov Terminal, to Jerusalem Central Bus Station.
-Price 16 NIS.
-View bus schedule here.
+Line 480, also run by the Egged bus company, leaves from Tel Aviv Arlozorov Terminal, and arrives at Jerusalem Central Bus Station.
+The price is approximately 16 NIS.
+View bus schedules here.

 Train: There are 4 train stations in Tel Aviv: